loop23/ttml/README.md

-Very simple Timed Text Markup Language parsing - I needed to parse a ttml file and couldn't find a ruby implementation (probably because you don't really need one!), so I wrote one.
+Very simple Timed Text Markup Language parsing - I needed to parse a ttml file and couldn't find a ruby implementation (probably because you don't really need one!), so I wrote it.
 In the future I may support writing a ttml file and/or a better, richer API.

+Also, I needed to convert ttml to SubRip, so a little binary was born, ttml2srt;
+It's run like

+  ttml2srt filename

+and outputs some .srt formatted subtitles to standard output.

 ## Installation